PhasecoreX/docker-red-discordbot/README.md

 This image will run Red-DiscordBot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-DiscordBot in a python virtual environment.
 You can see this in the folder `/data/venv`.
 This allows for Red-DiscordBot to install any package it wants as the non-root user.
 This also allows for Red-DiscordBot to always be up-to-date when it first launches.

-Some pip packages will require external libraries, so some of the popular ones (the ones I need for my bot) are included in the `full` tag.
+Some pip packages will require external libraries, so some of the popular ones (the ones I need for my bot) are included in the `extra`/`extra-audio` tag.
 If you find that Red-DiscordBot cannot install a popular cog, you can either let me know for including the package in this tag, or you can extend this image, running `apt-get install -y --no-install-recommends` to install your dependencies:

 ```dockerfile
 FROM phasecorex/red-discordbot